arya-rehpade/Education-Policy-Sentiment/README.md

 ---

-#### 2️⃣ Testing Dataset — NEP 2020 Test Tweets
+### 2️⃣ Testing Dataset — NEP 2020 Test Tweets

-The testing dataset is a smaller subset containing unseen tweets about NEP 2020.
+This testing dataset is a smaller subset containing unseen tweets about NEP 2020.
 It helps evaluate how well trained models generalize to new data.

 | Sentiment Category | Description                        | Sample Size |
 | ------------------ | ---------------------------------- | ----------- |